Norton Commando Timing Cover Removal and Installation

 Read: What Are Whitworth Tools?

 In the center of the points plate is the cam center bolt, which has a head size of 11.4mm (or .45").
-The correct socket size to use is 3/16 Whitworth.
+The correct socket size is 3/16 Whitworth.

 CAUTION: Be very careful with the cam center bolt, it threads into the camshaft!